-8.5.3 Pelvic Specimen Collection
+9.5.2.1 Pelvic Specimen Collection

 Clinicians should collect pelvic specimens following a pelvic exam, if performed, and without a speculum in place.
+Sample collection will occur for participants assigned female sex at birth and if anatomy allows.

-Cervicovaginal Fluid Collection for PK: Cervicovaginal fluids will be collected from the posterior fornix to capture PC-1005 concentration.
-Site staff should weigh each swab and document the precollection weight on the LDMS Tracking Sheet.
+Cervicovaginal Fluid Collection for PD and PK: Cervicovaginal fluid will be collected from the posterior fornix to capture EVG/TAF concentration.

+Site staff should weigh each swab and document the pre-collection weight on the LDMS Tracking Sheet.
 Following collection, site staff should place the swab back in the designated pre-weighed cryovial, obtain the post weight for each swab using an analytical balance, and document the post weight on the LDMS Tracking Sheet.
-Complete details can be found in SSP Section 10.
+Detailed instructions for weighing may be found in Section 11 Lab Considerations of the SSP.

-Chlamydia trachomatis (CT)/ Neisseria gonorrhea (GC)/ Trichomonas(TV): Collection of two vaginal swabs for NAAT for GC/CT/TV will be done at Screening and at all other visits if clinically indicated.
-The clinician/assistant will use the collection swab provided in the appropriate testing kit outlined in SSP Section 10.
+Chlamydia trachomatis (CT)/ Neisseria gonorrhea (GC)/Trichomonas (TV): Collection of two vaginal swabs for NAAT for GC/CT/TV will be done at Screening and at all other visits if clinically indicated.
+The clinician/assistant will use the collection swab provided in the appropriate testing kit outlined in the Laboratory Considerations SSP section.
 The clinician/assistant will open the peel pouch containing the swab.
 Insert the swab 1 1⁄2 inches into vagina and rotate 360° against lateral vaginal wall.
 After specimen collection, put the swab in the transport medium and break the shaft at the painted breakpoint.
 Re-cap tube securely by snapping the cap into place.